 Completeness of Peer Review

 The strength of a peer review, whether third-party or internal, really depends on where the inspectors are and aren’t looking.
-By closely analyzing the scope of the peer review, you can judge if the current program is sufficient for your construction quality goals.
+By closely analyzing the scope of the peer review, you can judge if the current quality assurance program for construction is sufficient for your quality goals.

 One of the key items to look for when evaluating a QA program is how many plan types are involved during the plan review process (architectural, mechanical, electrical, structural, etc.).
 Also, be sure to check which issues the review will report on, such as verifying adequate design, catching common issues, waterproofing, construction material interfacing and more.

-When evaluating third-party QA, a copy of their sample scopes should answer questions such as how complete their program is, as well as what gaps will need to be supplemented or monitored by the project superintendent.
+When evaluating third-party quality assurance program for construction, a copy of their sample scopes should answer questions such as how complete their program is, as well as what gaps will need to be supplemented or monitored by the project superintendent.
 Most successful programs in achieving quality start as early as the planning process and continue through the construction process to completion.

 If not using third-party peer review, the internal QA/QC program should be at least the same or more rigorous in scope than what would be done by a third-party.
 Meeting or exceeding their scopes will at least limit bias by omission.